 You can make a complaint in person, by telephone (01785 619402), email or letter.
 Your complaint should include:-

 We will keep your name and address in strictest confidence.
-However, the person you have made a complaint about may guess who has complained, or may approach you to ask if you have made the complaint.
+The person you have made a complaint about may guess who has complained, or may approach you to ask if you have made the complaint.

 What will we do if we receive a smoke complaint?

-Initially we will write to you, acknowledging the complaint and letting you know how we intend to act.
+We will write to you, acknowledging the complaint and letting you know how we intend to act.
 We will also send you some diary/log sheets and ask you to complete them for about 2 weeks, this will give us a clearer idea of the problems you are experiencing.
-At the same time we will write to the subject telling them that we have received a complaint, (without saying who from) and that if we receive any more we will investigate further.
+At the same time we will write to the person telling them that we have received a complaint (without saying who from) and that if we receive any more we will investigate further.